jspeda/recipe-box/README.md

 # My Recipe Box

-A personal recipe repository with basic Firebase integration created with React.
+A personal, searchable recipe repository with basic Firebase integration created with React.